Buying Guides

 3. Use Fans in Unoccupied Rooms

 Turn off the ceiling fan when no one is in the room to conserve energy.
-Fans cool or warm the people in the room, not the room itself, so there is no need to leave them running when no one is benefiting from the airflow.
+Fans cool or warm the people in the room, not the room itself.
+So, there is no need to leave them on when no one is enjoying the airflow.

 4. Combine Fans with Other Cooling Methods

 Maximize the effectiveness of your ceiling fan by combining it with other cooling methods.
-For example, open windows and doors to allow cross ventilation, use curtains or blinds to block direct sunlight, and maintain adequate insulation in your home to minimize heat transfer.
+For example, open windows and doors to let air flow.
+Use curtains or blinds to block direct sunlight.
+Keep good insulation in your home to reduce heat transfer.

 5. Upgrade to Modern Ceiling Fan Technology